 2. FEDERAL REQUIREMENTS THAT MAY AFFECT A RECIPIENT'S ACQUISITIONS.

-Before a recipient may use FTA assistance to support the acquisition of property or services, it must comply with all applicable Federal laws and regulations, whether or not addressed in the Common Grant Rules.
-Some of those laws and regulations will affect the third party contractor providing the property or services, or even determine which entities may qualify as a third party contractor.
+A recipient using FTA assistance to support the acquisition of property or services, must comply with all applicable Federal laws and regulations.
+Some of those laws and regulations will affect the third-party contractor providing the property or services, or even determine which offerors may qualify for an award.
 Other laws and regulations will affect the nature of the property or services to be acquired or the terms under which the property or services must be acquired.
 A recipient may not use FTA assistance to support acquisitions that do not comply with all applicable Federal requirements.

-FTA's Master Agreement contains a current, but not all-inclusive, description of statutory and regulatory requirements that may affect a recipient's procurement (such as Disadvantaged Business Enterprise (DBE) and Clean Air requirements).
-The Master Agreement states that applicable Federal requirements will apply to project participants to the lowest tier necessary to ensure compliance with those requirements.
-A recipient will also need to include applicable Federal requirements in each subagreement, lease, third party contract, or other document as necessary.
+FTA's Master Agreement contains a current description of statutory and regulatory requirements that may affect a recipient's procurement (such as Disadvantaged Business Enterprise (DBE) and Clean Air requirements).
+Even if a requirement does not explicitly say it applies to the contractors of a recipient, the recipient is responsible for extending requirements to contractors to the lowest tier necessary to ensure compliance with the requirement.
+A recipient may also need to include applicable Federal requirements in each sub agreement, lease, third party contract, or other document as necessary.
 For specific guidance on cross-cutting requirements administered by other Federal agencies, FTA recommends that the recipient contact those agencies.